Methuen Bus, Taxi, & MBTA Accident Lawyers

 Representing Boston, Burlington & Methuen Mass Transit Injury Cases

 Accidents involving buses, taxis, or the Massachusetts Bay Transportation Authority (MBTA) are not necessarily handled in the same way as other traffic accidents.
 If you or a loved one has been injured in one of these types of accidents, it is important that you choose a Methuen personal injury lawyer who is familiar with the unique nuances involved in pursuing compensation from a business or public agency.

-At DiBella Law Offices, P.C., we have more than a decade of experience handling a wide range of motor vehicle cases, including those involving public transit.
+At DiBella Law Offices, P.C., we have nearly two decades of experience handling a wide range of motor vehicle cases, including those involving public transit.
 We have offices in Boston, Methuen, and Burlington and we work hard to obtain successful outcomes for our clients.
 Should you choose to work with our firm, you will find that the attorneys at our law firm are extremely caring and effective.
 No matter what type of public transportation caused your injury, our experience can benefit you.
 Please reach out to us today at (781) 262-3338 to schedule a free consultation with our legal team.

 We handle a wide range of public transit cases, including those involving:

 - Taxi accidents